-Enrico Castellani, born in Rovigo in 1930, studied art, sculpture, and architecture in Belgium until 1956 when he graduated from the École Nationale Supérieure.
-He returned to Italy in 1957, settling in Milan, where he became a key figure in the emerging art scene.
-Collaborating with his friend Piero Manzoni, their contrasting personalities intrigued art commentators.
-Manzoni was exuberant and playful, while Castellani was serious and reflective.
+Enrico Castellani, born in Rovigo in 1930, studied art, sculpture and architecture first at the Brera Academy of Fine Arts in Milan and then at the Academie Royale des Beaux Artsin Brussels.
+In 1956,also in the Belgian city, he graduated in architecture from the Ecole Nationale Superieure de la Cambre.
+He returned to Italy in 1957, settling in Milan, where he became a leading figure in the nascent art scene.
+In 1959, with friend and colleague Piero Manzoni and Galleria Azimut, he founded the magazine “Azimuth.”

 Enrico Castellani passed away in 2017, leaving behind a lasting legacy in the world of abstract art.